Cody-Rochester/Cybersecurity/Tryhackme/Pickle Rick CTF.md

 I decided to attempt using this string from robots.txt as a password and was successful.

-From here we were given a command line labeled "command"
+From here we were given a command line labeled "command panel" with an "execute" button underneath.

 After exploring the files and directories a bit, I decided to run a grep -R . command where the . serves as a wildcard matching all characters.
 This command outputs each character available recursively.
 It isn't ideal in terms of organizing the data, but it's a great way to get an idea of the amount of information we are looking at.